 6500, if you include refining costs.
 So government and oil companies are

 earning around Rs900 on each barrel of fuel.
 Again they colouring like they are

 bearing huge levels of subsidies on fuels, hilarious!!!

 PS: i considered the min value, ie 21%, if you consider 35%, things will be difff..”

 Those values are random and vague, don’t stick to those values.
 Well, I mentioned one barrel in approximately equals to 160 litres (precisely, 158.98 litres).
 One more thing I’ve mentioned is, one can produce up to 35% of petrol ranging from 21%, which is a bit controversial.
 The refining process and refineries will be established according to the needs of that particular country.
 For eg, there will a huge demand for gasoline (petrol) in US, so all the refineries are aimed to produce more gasoline for every barrel of crude.
 According to 2004 data, American refineries are able to produce 49% gasoline, which means 78 litres of gasoline.
-But in EU, the usage of fuel type varies from kerosene to petrol, so their refineries should be able to produce all of those which mean sacrificing the total amount of gasoline production.
-One more thing that comes to play role in production is, type of crude.
+But in EU, the usage of fuel type varies from kerosene to petrol, so their refineries are required to produce all of those which means sacrificing the total amount of gasoline production.
+One more thing that has vital role to play in production is type of crude.
 Light crude will result in high petrol while heavy crude will not.

 Let me tell you more in detail, bear with me it is going to get nasty, but trust it is worth reading..

-I’ll try to convey as simplest as possible, approximately one barrel of crude oil will result in one barrel of petrol, if the refinery is worked with the aim to produce maximum amount of petrol.
-It is not the thing im stating but the American Petroleum Institute.
-According to them,
+I’ll try to put things in simplest possible way.
+Approximately one barrel of crude oil will result in one barrel of petrol, if the refinery is worked with the aim to produce maximum amount of petrol.
+This is not something that I have come up with a random figure.
+As per American Petroleum Institute,